Nanjing 1937: A Love Story

 Nanjing 1937: A Love Story (一九三七年的爱情; Yijiusanqi nian de aiqing) is a 1996 romantic novel written by Ye Zhaoyan.
-Originally published in Chinese by Jiangsu Art and Literature Press, it was translated into English by Matthew Berry and published by Columbia University Press in December 2002.
+Originally published in Chinese by Jiangsu Art and Literature Press, it was translated into English by Michael Berry and published by Columbia University Press in December 2002.

 Background and publication

 Research

 While preparing to write the novel, Ye consulted various primary and secondary historical sources.
 Throughout the story, Ye details every political and military development from 1 January 1937 until the Nanjing Massacre on 13 December of the same year, including "petty tabloid gossip" and minor cultural events, to create a "historical chronology".

 Publication

 Nanjing 1937 was originally published in China in 1996 by Jiangsu Art and Literature Press.
-It was later translated into English by Matthew Berry and published by Columbia University Press in December 2002.
+It was later translated into English by Michael Berry and published by Columbia University Press in December 2002.

 Summary

 The book tells the story of Ding Wenyu, a narcissistic language professor, and his affair with Ren Yuyuan, a young married Sino-Japanese woman.
 As the relationship between the two develops, it echoes the surrounding acts of war, but remains focused on the "domestic and trivial".
 After the death of Yuyuan's husband, the book ends with the two main characters fleeing Nanjing on the eve of the Massacre.

 Ding Wenyu is a Chinese professor who was educated in the West.
 Described by The Independent as a "spineless antihero", he is guided spiritually by the characters created by Lu Xun and Lao She.
 Ding has been suggested as a metaphor for the Chinese national character, and considers his actions in a military-like way.